 for some $a,b,a_i \in \mathbb{Z}$ and define $A_i$ as above for all $1 \leq i \leq k$.
 Define $A$ to be the $M \times N$ matrix given by

 where all of the empty entries in $A$ are $0$.
 Then $A$ is a tight integer frame with $N$ elements in $M$ dimensions with tightness factor $p$. \end{proof}

-Throughout this paper, we have made numerous theorems and classifications for when ENTIFs, equal norm frames, and tight frames exist.
-Although we have proved that ENTIFs with an odd number of elements do not exist in $\mathcal{H}_2$, and we have proved other general statements about the existence of ENTIFs, there has yet to be a complete classification for when ENTIFs with $N$ elements exist in $\mathcal{H}_M$.
-We have, however, seen that there exist $N$ element tight frames and $N$ element equal norm frames in $\mathcal{H}_M$ for all $M \geq N$.
-This next result looks at frames which are almost ENTIFs and implies that there exists an equal norm frame in $\mathcal{H}_M$ with $N$ elements for $N \geq M$ that is arbitrarily close to being tight.
+Throughout this paper, we have made numerous theorems and classifications for when ENTIFs, equal norm integer frames, and tight integer frames exist.
+Although we have proven that ENTIFs with an odd number of elements do not exist in $\mathcal{H}_2$, and we have proven other general statements about the existence of ENTIFs, there has yet to be a complete classification for when ENTIFs with $N$ elements exist in $\mathcal{H}_M$.
+We have, however, seen that there exist $N$ element tight frames and $N$ element equal norm frames in $\mathcal{H}_M$ for all $N \geq M$.
+This next result looks at frames which are almost ENTIFs and implies that there exists an equal norm integer frame in $\mathcal{H}_M$ with $N$ elements for $N \geq M$ that is arbitrarily close to being tight.

 First, the formal definition of a frame being arbitrarily close to tight is given and then the result is stated and proved.